Frequently Asked Questions

 What do I do if I have a dietary restriction?

 Kosher and vegetarian food options will be available at each Reunion meal.
-To ensure that the dietary needs of all of our guests are met, please return your registration form, with your food preferences and restrictions noted, by Friday, June 9, 2017.
+To ensure that the dietary needs of all of our guests are met, please register online via your class schedule page, with your food preferences and restrictions noted, by Friday, May 22, 2020.

 Parking in the Morningside Heights area can be difficult.
 We strongly encourage you to use public transportation.
 However, limited parking is available in the vicinity of the Law School (116th Street and Amsterdam Avenue) as listed below.
 You may also check nyc.bestparking.com for parking garages in the neighborhood (often with discounts or coupons).